 The Design:

 This design was inspired by Lisa’s Japanese heritage and combines a love of Japanese food with lettering.
 The table top reads “itadakimasu” – a standard phrase said before a meal to show appreciation for everyone involved in the preparing the meal.
 In a bento like collage, the hiragana characters are complemented with patterns of quintessential Japanese food: onigiri rice balls, dango(sweet Japanese dumplings) and white peach.
 The seats feature a hand-lettered “Let’s eat!” with Japanese patterns to fit the theme.
-Her table is located at Lansdowne Centre, next to the skytrain station (number 3 on the map).
+Her table is located at Lansdowne Centre, next to the skytrain station.

 MARK GLAVINA